 The three purposes of discipline are: (1) to promote the rehabilitation of the licensee; (2) to protect the public from other instances of misconduct; and (3) to deter other licensees from engaging in similar conduct.
 State v.
 Aldrich, 71 Wis.
 2d 206, 237 N.W.2d 689 (1976).

-The Division recommends that Respondent be reprimanded for the unprofessional conduct, pursuant to Wis.
-Stat. § 448.02(3).
-The Complainant further requests that Respondent's license be limited as follows:
+The Division requests that Respondent's license to practice medicine be suspended indefinitely, pursuant to Wis.
+Stat. § 448.02(3), and that Respondent's license should remain suspended until: